Body found in road in Federal Way; southbound lanes of Pacific Highway South closed as police investigate

-All southbound lanes of Pacific Highway South are closed near South 279th Street in Federal Way as police investigate the scene where a body found in the middle of the road.
+All southbound lanes of Pacific Highway South are closed near South 279th Street in Federal Way as police investigate the scene where a body was found in the middle of the road.

 Police said the man’s body was seen shortly after midnight Friday by a bystander who flagged down an ambulance that happened to be driving by, according to KIRO News.